The holidays are finally here.

-You have said ‘goodbye’ and closed the door on one chapter of school life and now it’s time for you to reflect and prepare for the opening of a new chapter in the autumn.
+You have said ‘goodbye’ and closed the door on one chapter of school life and now it’s time for you to reflect and prepare for the opening of a new chapter.

 Saying ‘goodbye’ takes a lot of emotional energy and it can be all too easy within the hubbub of school life to overlook the depth of emotional investment that you make day after day after day in building relationships and ensuring the emotional well being of those around you.